Operator in October Metro crash had lengthy record of violations, including suspension for previous crash

 No passengers were on either train at the time of the crash.

-David L. Mayer, chief executive of the safety commission, called the wreck Metro’s “most significant” safety event in years and said it underscores long-standing, unaddressed issues that the must immediately correct.
+David L. Mayer, chief executive of the safety commission, called the wreck Metro’s “most significant” safety event in years and said it underscores long-standing, unaddressed issues that Metro must immediately correct.

 “If there had been passengers on either of these trains, there likely would have been injuries,” Mayer said during the commission’s monthly meeting.

-The crash, which took place just before 1 a.m., occurred just after both trains finished carrying passengers after a Washington Nationals playoffs baseball game.
+The crash, which took place just before 1 a.m., occurred just after both trains finished carrying passengers after a Washington Nationals playoff game.
 Both trains, older-model 3000-series equipment, were being positioned in preparation for the morning commute when a systemwide “zero speed” or halt command was issued.

 According to investigators, the operator of train No. 700 resumed moving on the Blue/Orange/Silver line without a signal or permission from the rail operations control center, moving and stopping repeatedly until his train hit the back of Train No. 755 at a speed of 11 mph.